Things to know about applying for a Fulbright grant to Norway.

 Do I need to have an affiliation in Norway to apply?
 How do I get one?

 Yes, unless you are applying as an ETA or a Roving Scholar.
 We do ask that all other applicants have an affiliation in Norway before applying.
 Securing an affiliation can be done in a number of ways, the easiest of which is e-mailing a description of your background and project to people you would hope to work with.
 Affiliations can be with any group or organization which will facilitate your project, though we highly recommend that all applicants, including artists, seek affiliation with a Norwegian university or college, as this offers potential benefits in securing housing, student status, and work space.
 When applying for Fulbright, we ask that you attach a letter from your affiliation host indicating their willingness to work with you during the Fulbright term.
-Find more information on affiliations here.
+Information on affiliations (and other application components) can be found here.

 If I am a Fulbright student planning to be at a university, do I need to apply there separately as a student?